patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

-    ├── objects # All our references will be here, soon we are going to see how and what │   ├── info # Bunch of internal things that are stored, not going to talk about it │   └── pack # Store compressed files, not going to talk about it └── refs # All friend references are here, branches, remotes, tags, stags ├── heads # Local branches
+    ├── objects # All our references will be here, soon we are going to see how and what │   ├── info # Bunch of internal things that are stored, not going to talk about it │   └── pack # Store compressed files, not going to talk about it └── refs # All friend references are here, branches, remotes, tags, stashes ├── heads # Local branches
         ├── remotes # Remote repositories (it'll be populated after you add the first remote) │   └── origin # Remote name